rubensolano2/LLM-LONG-MEMORY/README.md

 4. Run the main script

 ## 🎯 Usage
-To initiate Vera, use the hotkey `Ctrl + Alt`.
+To initiate Vera run the code wait like 6 seconds and use the hotkey `Ctrl + Alt`.
 Speak into the microphone, and Vera will respond contextually based on past conversations and the current query.
+You will be able to see in the terminal some prints with the processing of your audio, nodes, and responses.

 ## 🔄 Memory Initialization
 - 🕒 Use Vera for a period of time to build up memories for context-aware interactions.